xxh/xxh/README.md

 ssh arguments:
   -p SSH_PORT           Port to connect to on the remote host.
-  -l SSH_LOGIN_NAME     Specifies the user to log in as on the remote machine.
+  -l SSH_LOGIN          Specifies the user to log in as on the remote machine.
-  -i SSH_IDENTITY_FILE  Selects a file from which the identity (private key) for public key authentication is read.
+  -i SSH_PRIVATE_KEY    Selects a file from which the identity (private key) for public key authentication is read.
   -o SSH_OPTIONS        Options in the ssh configuration format.
 See ssh man page.
 Example: xxh -o Port=22 -o User=snail host

 xxh arguments: